Loading...

 Crowdsourcing Traffic Companies

-The telematics, mapping and mobile applications industry is growing and so are crowdsourced traffic companies.
+The telematics, mapping, and mobile applications industry is growing and so are crowdsourced traffic companies.
 The race to build or acquire the biggest crowd data has taken hold with the first acquisition of Trapster by Nokia / Navteq.
-Navteq reportedly out bid by five other potential acquirers.
+Navteq reportedly outbid by five other potential acquirers.
 Trapster attracted a large app following putting it ahead of TCS / (Networks in Motion) with about five million probes, but behind Telenav, with more than 17 million.
 Who else is in the game?
-Onstar, RIM, Google, TomTom, Inrix, Waze, Telmap who track mobile phone and device location speeds.
+Onstar, RIM, Google, TomTom, Inrix, Waze, Telmap who track the mobile phone and device location speeds.
 Read more in the article The Race to Scale Crowd-Sourced Traffic Data is On.

 How do map companies get traffic data?
 These hardware and software companies have access to the GPS feeds associated with your mobile device or phone and use it to map traffic on maps.
 They also accept reported incidents from users and have tools to filter the information before publishing.
 Trapster had many locations reported by users but it was never very clear how the filtering process worked and how many false positives they had by spammers using the app.
-These are some of the filtering challenges to companies like this face as they source data on the handset.
+These are some of the filtering challenges companies like this face as the source data on the handset.

 NAVTEQ a Media Company?

-NAVTEQ wants to become a media company but has no intentions of selling directly to consumers.
+NAVTEQ wants to become a media company but has no intention of selling directly to consumers.
 I scratch my head hearing the contradiction?
 I was at the Navteq Connections Conference today and heard some contradictions in strategy and customer focus.
-As long as they continue to have a developer centric approach they will continue to fall behind.
+As long as they continue to have a developer-centric approach they will continue to fall behind.
 Developers need a platform that has wide adoption like Android.
 I am not sure that just a platform encourages developers to use it without some unique content.

-Google Maps realizes its about unique content and Navteq is far from a media company.
+Google Maps realizes its unique content and Navteq is far from a media company.
 Media companies are all about unique content creation similar to what it had Traffic.com.
 However, it seems to want to morph this organization into an ad network.
 What's missing to become a media company?
 Content and eyeball creation.
 Navteq needs to take a more aggressive stance in the online publishing world if they truly want to become a media company.
-They should be buying companies like PhotoEnforced.com and GasBuddy.com and provide proprietary content for its customers.
-Navteq seems content trying to court the large automotive car companies like Ford who are 5 years behind in the content business from smart phones.
+They should be buying companies like PhotoEnforced.com and GasBuddy.com and provide proprietary content for their customers.
+Navteq seems content trying to court the large automotive car companies like Ford who are 5 years behind in the content business from smartphones.

 Here is a continually updated list of cities that have removed or partially removed red light camera locations recently.
 Subscribe to our red light camera locations database to get a full list of detailed locations.
-Keep in mind some States and County jurisdictions have passed laws preventing the use of red light cameras but Cities and Municipalities continue to use them illegally.
-To remove a location please provide a link to a local newspaper article highlighting the City Council decision to remove the cameras.
+Keep in mind some States and County jurisdictions have passed laws preventing the use of red-light cameras but Cities and Municipalities continue to use them illegally.
+To remove a location please provide a link to a local newspaper article highlighting the City Council's decision to remove the cameras.
 We are only concerned with locations that have been permanently removed and not those that have been deactivated temporarily.

 Anchorage, AK